Paul Springer to lead Department of Human Development and Family Science

 Since 2007, Springer has been a faculty member in the Department of Child, Youth, and Family Studies at the University of Nebraska-Lincoln, where he also serves as associate dean for student success.
-He will start in his new role at Virginia Tech on July 1.
+He will start at Virginia Tech on July 1.

 “It also doesn’t hurt that VT is located in the heart of the most beautiful place in the country,” he added.

 Springer’s main research focus is on improving mental health services in rural and underserved populations.
-He has partnered with communities, both in Nebraska and internationally, to provide accessible mental health treatment according to the needs of the local population.
+He has partnered with communities in Nebraska and internationally to provide accessible mental health treatment that meets the needs of the local population.

-“I am so pleased that Dr. Springer will be joining the CLAHS Executive Council and I look forward to working with him as he leads HDFS,” said Laura Belmonte, dean of the College of Liberal Arts and Human Sciences.
+“I am so pleased that Dr. Springer will be joining the CLAHS Executive Council, and I look forward to working with him as he leads HDFS,” said Laura Belmonte, dean of the College of Liberal Arts and Human Sciences (CLAHS).